WAEC, NECO, BECE, NABTEB

 • GRADE F, 9 characterized by 9 is the LOWEST grade, which falls between 0-34.

-You can’t perform well in any exam if you are not familiar with the note your teachers gave you and read to understand.
+You can’t perform well in any exam if you are not familiar with the notes your teachers gave you and read to understand.
 There is no shortcut to this.
-One of the reasons teachers give notes and recommended textbooks is to understand the concepts behind each topic.
-So after you have studied your note, you can then solve related questions on the topic you have read.
-Also get BECE syllabus to help you areas to study.
+One of the reasons teachers give notes and recommend textbooks is to understand the concepts behind each topic.
+So after you have studied your notes, you can then solve related questions on the topic you have read.
+Also, get BECE syllabus to help you with areas to study.

 This will give you a hint of how BECE questions are structured.
-This method has helped many students because it enables students to know likely areas where questions might come out from and lead to a productive reading.
+This method has helped many students because it enables students to know likely areas where questions might come from and leads to productive reading.

 It is not out of place to ask your teachers topics or questions that you don’t understand.
 For instance, during your reading time, you may come across some problematic concepts about the topic, so it is proper and beneficial to go to your subject teacher and seek an explanation.
 Doing this will help your understanding and put you in a position to answer such questions well if asked during BECE.

-Students that fail the exam are sometimes those who didn’t go through instruction.
+Students who fail the exam are sometimes those who didn’t go through instruction.
 Therefore, read all the instructions before you start answering any questions.

 The fear of BECE is one of the reasons why JSS3 students fail the exam.
 You have to remain calm and confident in yourself and your ability to pass the exam.
 One of the things to do to boost your confidence level is when you start preparing for the exam early.